algolia/autocomplete/packages/website/docs/createRecentSearchesPlugin.md

 > `(params: { source: AutocompleteSource, onRemove: () => void, onTapAhead: () => void })`

-A function to transform the source based on the Autocomplete state.
+A function to transform the provided source.

 #### Examples